On the Computation of the Zariski Closure of Finitely Generated Groups of Matrices: Pistil Lemma

 Recall that a matrix $g\in \GL_n(\overline{\QQ})$ is \emph{semisimple} if it is diagonalisable over~$\overline{\QQ}$.
 In this section, we study structural properties of algebraic groups~\done{$G=\Zcl{\Gen S}$ defined as closures of groups of semisimple rational matrices.} (We note in passing that such a group $G$ need not be ``semisimple as a subgroup'' of $\GL_n(\overline{\QQ})$, that is, conjugate to a group of diagonal matrices.)
 We show that such groups are virtually abelian: they contain an abelian subgroup of finite index.
 We define \done{for this} a group~$P\leqslant\GL_n(\QQbar)$, which we call the \emph{pistil} of~$G$, and show that $P\cap G$ is a normal abelian subgroup of~$G$ with finite index.

 \pistil

 \begin{proof} The group $P$ will be defined to encompass the identity component $\IdComp{G}$ of $G$.
-By definition, $\IdComp{G}$ is connected, and by assumption, $\IdComp{G}$ is comprised exclusively of semisimple elements.
-Such groups are known as algebraic tori~\done{\cite[Thm~3.1]{borel66}}.
-Formally, an \emph{algebraic torus} (henceforth simply a \emph{torus}) is defined to be a connected group~$T\leqslant\GL_n(\QQbar)$, consisting solely of semisimple elements.
-Equivalently, $T$ is a torus if it is a connected diagonalisable subgroup of~$\GL_n(\QQbar)$.
-Furthermore, it holds that the \emph{maximal tori} in $\GL_n(\QQbar)$ are exactly those groups that are conjugate to the group of diagonal matrices in $\GL_n(\QQbar)$.
+By definition, $\IdComp{G}$ is connected, and by assumption, $\IdComp{G}$ is comprised exclusively of semisimple elements, hence it is a torus~\cite[Thm~3.1 on p.~3]{borel66}.

 Now $\IdComp{G}$, being a torus, is contained in some maximal torus in $\GL_n(\QQbar)$.
 We define the \emph{pistil} of~$G$ to be the intersection of all maximal tori in $\GL_n(\QQbar)$ that contain $\IdComp{G}$; see \cref{fig:illustration_hrushovski_semisimple}, where the maximal tori containing~$\IdComp{G}$ are depicted as red ellipses.
 We now show that the pistil~$P$ has all the announced properties.